codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

   The Git repository referenced by the Standard Git Source can hold any kind of resource, from Argo CD applications, to config maps, Argo Workflow templates, and more.

-## Restricted Git Source
+### Restricted Git Source
 The Restricted Git Source is also an Argo CD application created in the GitOps Runtime namespace.
 Manifests of Argo CD applications synced to a Restricted Git Source are deployed to a user-defined repository.
 The Application Project is automatically created and assigned by Codefresh.

 The most important feature of the Restricted Git Source is its capability to control access to the Git repositories with Argo CD application manifests, and to the clusters and namespaces where the applications can be deployed.

+**Features of Restricted Git Sources**

 * Application Projects
   All Argo CD applications synced to the same Restricted Git Source must all belong to the same Application Project.
 Codefresh simplifies this process by automatically creating the Application Project for the applications synced to the Restricted Git Source.
 As a user, you do not have the option to manually select the Application Project to which your applications should be synced when working with Restricted Git Sources.

   Whenever you create a Restricted Git Source, Codefresh creates two Application Projects for the Git Source:
   * Application Project for the Restricted Git Source application, generally without restrictions to Git repos and destination clusters
   * Restricted Application Project controlling the Argo CD applications synced to the Restricted Git Source.
 It has the same name as the Restricted Git Source, with the suffix `restricted`, for example, `team-marvel-restricted`.